wp-plugins/adaptive-images/readme.txt

     setting in the "Advanced Settings" > "Chrome" tab.
 Test with and without this setting and watch the numbers.
  3. Test with a mobile device (a smpartphone or a tablet), and watch your website load in a snap.

 Do not test with a normal desktop browser!
-A usual browser will simply be served the original images without them
-being resized at all.
-This is the whole idea: serving each device the images sizes which are proper for it.
+A usual browser will simply be served the original images without them being resized at all.
+This is the whole idea: serving each device the image sizes which are proper for it.

  = Caution =

- - The plugin needs to add a little bit of code to your htaccess file in order to function properly.
+ - The plugin needs to add a little bit of code to your .htaccess file in order to function properly.
 It removes this code  once disabled.
 If you are not cool with that, then&hellip; tough luck!
  - The plugin cannot work out of the box with a CDN (or Varnish server for that matter), because the CDN or Varnish would not know in a definitive way which image they should cache or serve each time.